szczyglis-dev/py-gpt/README.md

 - `Chat output window zoom`: WebEngine / Chromium rendering engine only.
 Default: 1.0.

-- `Font size (chat plain-text, notepads)`: Tip: You can change the font size using CTRL + Mouse Wheel.
-Default: 12.
+- `Font size (chat plain text, notepads)`: Tip: You can change the font size using CTRL + Mouse Wheel.
+Default: 16.

 - `Font size (input)`: Tip: You can change the font size using CTRL + Mouse Wheel.
-Default: 12.
+Default: 16.

-- `Font size (ctx list)`: Adjusts the font size in the contexts list.
+- `Font size (context list)`: Adjusts the font size in the contexts list.
 Default: 12.

 - `Font size (toolbox)`: Adjusts the font size in the toolbox on the right.
 Default: 12.

 - `Layout density`: Adjusts the density of layout elements.
-Default: 0.
+Default: -1.

 - `DPI factor`: Restart of the application is required for this option to take effect.
 Default: 1.0.